PlaysStudy materials and links about plays in English

 As the most revered writer in the history of English literature, Shakespeare naturally has an overwhelming number of websites devoted to his life and work.
 Here are some of the best online resources.

-Wikipedia’s main Shakespeare page: A thoroughly cited overview of Shakespeare’s life and career, with links to many other resources.
+Wikipedia’s main Shakespeare page: An overview of Shakespeare’s life and career with thorough citations and links to many other resources.

 Folger Shakespeare Library: Home of the world’s largest Shakespeare collection and an institution that promotes engagement with Shakespeare’s works through research, publication of his works, teaching, and performance.
 See its Teach & Learn page for a collection of educational resources.
 It also has an online teacher community called Forsooth!.